 To learn more about tics and tic disorders, visit tourette.org

 Thank you to the readers who pointed out that the sudden onset of involuntary repetitive movements in children may be a symptom of PANDAS or PANS, two complex, related syndromes triggered by infection that disrupt neurologic functioning.
-If you’re concerned about sudden changes in your child’s behavior, your first step should be an appointment with their pediatrician.
-For more information about PANDAS/PANS, visit pandasnetwork.org
+This story has been revised to make it clear that if you’re concerned about sudden changes in your child’s behavior, your first step should be an appointment with their pediatrician.
+For more information about PANDAS/PANS, visit pandasnetwork.org or the Stanford PANS clinic at Stanford Children’s Health.